kmissoumi/workshop-sauce-orchestrate/README.md

-### Module 4 — Multi-Service Sauce Orchestrate — Test Suite and Complete Test Environment Bundle
+### Module 4 Orchestrate+ Test Suite and Complete Test Environment Bundle

 This module provides example configuration for a test suite with sidecar containers.